andrewkhun/azure-network-protocols/README.md

 <img src="https://imgur.com/Tm6DOtx.png" height="70%" width="70%" alt="Linux VM"/>
 </p>
 <p>
-Double check that the Resource Groups have been deleted along both of the Virtual Machines and its resources to prevent accumulating any costs on Azure.
+Double check that the Resource Groups have been deleted along with both of the Virtual Machines and its resources to prevent accumulating any costs on Azure.
 This concludes the lab!
 </p>